Zhu Zhengting: Endorsements

-In 2018, Zhengting was chosen by multiple brands.
+In 2018, Zhu was chosen by multiple brands.
 He endorsed hygiene products such as Head & Shoulders and Oral-B as well as clothing brand Calvin Klein, technology giant Huawei and beauty brands Olay and Perfect Diary.
-In 2019, He was signed under Paul Frank and he also endorsed products by leading camera manufacturer Canon and beauty brands Nivea among others.
+In 2019, he was signed under Paul Frank and also endorsed products by leading camera manufacturer Canon and beauty brands Nivea among others.

-In 2020, Zhengting continuously to be brand ambassadors such as Hugo Boss, Fuguang, Marubi, Chow sang sang, Watson's, Rio, Kimberlite Diamond, Estée Lauder, Gucci, Valentino et al.
+In 2020, Zhu continuously became brand ambassador for Hugo Boss, Fuguang, Marubi, Chow Sang Sang, Watson's, Rio, Kimberlite Diamond, Estée Lauder, Gucci, Valentino et al.

-In 2021, he added LANEIGE, ISDIN, Vans, Meco to his endorsements.
+In 2021, he added Laneige, ISDIN, Vans, and Meco to his endorsements.

 As of 2022, his active endorsements are with Tissot, SSR Yoghurt, and UNNY CLUB.
 He is also the spokesperson for Youku VIP membership.